UduakN/UK-Used-Cars-Analysis/README.md

 # Data Transformation and Combining

-Before data was transformed, the uncleaned data were deleted to avoid duplicates as they already exist as clean data.
-The data were imported into power bi using the folder option and then transformed into power query.
+Before data transformation, uncleaned data were deleted to avoid duplicates as they already existed as clean data.
+The data were imported into power bi using the folder option and then transformed into Power query.
 Before the files were combined, the unwanted data properties were deleted.

 ![image](https://user-images.githubusercontent.com/128192166/236651920-3ff14d33-4e1b-4840-96b7-9384d11eb41b.png)
 ![image](https://user-images.githubusercontent.com/128192166/236651955-45e8d33d-a86d-4878-81b4-5af6bda20755.png)